Justinfinn2891/Deque/README.md

 - Helped make .h and driver file
 - In charge of making the Makefile
 - Added in the comments / Created the README.md
+- In charge of the brainstorm/idea process
+- worked on the template